MunawarRaza/kubernetes/kubernetes-docs/02-architecture/overview.md

 #### kubelet
 An agent that runs on each node in the cluster.
 It makes sure that containers are running in a Pod.

+It listens the instructions from kube api server and create / destroy the containers based on the instructions.
+It also send back the report to kube api server if anything happens to containers on its node.

 Kubelet's tasks:
 - Register the node with API Server using one of: the hostname, a flag to override the hostname, specific logic for cloud provider
 - The kubelet takes a set of PodSpecs that are provided through various mechanisms (primarily through the apiserver) and ensures that the containers described in those PodSpecs are running and healthy.